 - Advanced dementia training for all staff, extra training hours for direct care team

-- Internal certification program for memory care
+- Internal memory care certification program

 - Monthly in-service training for all employees